Bats and tunnels: an experimental approach to identify effective lighting strategies for tunnels occupied by bats

 Candidates should also be aware of the following:

 - The normal expectation is that applicants will hold at least a 2:1 or a Masters qualification from a UK university or a degree of comparable standing from a university outside the UK.
 The candidate’s degree relevant to the studentship should demonstrate their potential for practice-led research or alternative evidence of research aptitude.

 - Applicants whose first language is not English require a recognised English language qualification.
 The minimum entry requirement is GCSE English at grade C or above or IELTS.

 When prompted use the reference number 2223-JAN-HAS01.

 Supporting documentation: you will need to upload your research proposal, all degree certificates and transcripts and proof of English language proficiency as attachments to your application, so please have these available when you complete the application form.

-Interviews will take place in September 2022.
-If you have not heard from us by the end of September 2022, we thank you for your application but on this occasion you have not been successful.
+Interviews will take place in October 2022.
+If you have not heard from us by the beginning of November 2022, we thank you for your application but on this occasion you have not been successful.

 Ways to contact the Graduate School, from postgraduate research support to submitting your thesis.

 View Graduate School tuition fees, project fees, completion fees and resubmission fees.